 My clinical supervisor at work was invaluable throughout the dissemination of my research.
 She attended each conference with me, read and re-read my manuscript whilst still a work in progress countless times, as well as keeping me motivated even when I wanted to give up.
 Having someone who believes in you can help you to achieve great things and the University really gives you that support.
 I would advise you to keep anyone like this close throughout this process.

 The greatest piece of advice I could give to any existing or prospective student would be to just go for it!
-It took me many years to gain the confidence to apply for an MSc and within a year of completion I has secured a post as an assistant psychologist as well as having a piece of research published in a peer-reviewed journal.
+It took me many years to gain the confidence to apply for an MSc and within a year of completion, I have secured a post as an assistant psychologist as well as having a piece of research published in a peer-reviewed journal.

 The University of Manchester helped me develop so many important skills, whether they be academic, professional or personal; they are qualities which have helped me to progress as far as I have in my chosen career and I’m sure they will continue to do so.
 I aspire to complete further training in clinical psychology and, thanks to the University, I believe I have a good knowledge and skill base to build upon.